top of page

 2. Non-Residents:

-• Proof of self-employment in your home country (e.g., business registration, VAT ID)
+• Proof of an existing self-employed business in your home country (e.g. business registration, tax registration or VAT number)

 • A1 certificate (where applicable)